The Anglo-American Adventure

 The Republic of Texas and its border dispute, superimposed on a modern map.

 In a courtroom, Mexico probably would have had the better case.
 On the geopolitical scene, however, it was asking for trouble.
 Polk was a big believer in the "Manifest Destiny" idea; as far as he and most Americans were concerned, the American people were now an unstoppable, westward-moving force.
 If Mexico wasn't willing to sell or even reach a compromise, the American steamroller would run right over it.
-When Texas officially became a state, at the end of 1845, the US government accepted the Texan claim that the border was on the Rio Grande.
+When Texas officially became a state, the US government accepted the Texan claim that the border was on the Rio Grande.
 After all, the treaty Santa Anna had signed in 1836 put the border at the Rio Grande, even if his government had not accepted it.
 Mexico, as intransigent as ever, responded by breaking diplomatic relations.
 Even before the annexation took place, Polk ordered General Zachary Taylor to move from Louisiana to Corpus Christi, Texas.
 Then in March 1846, Taylor was ordered to lead 3,900 troops into the disputed territory.
 They marched from the Nueces to the north bank of the Rio Grande, just across the river from Matamoros; the Mexicans attacked, and the Mexican War was on.

 The first battle, at Palo Alto on May 8, pitted Taylor and 2,200 Americans against 3,200 Mexicans.
-Here, as in all battles of the war, superior American ordinance, eliminated the Mexican advantage in numbers.
+Here, as in all battles of the war, superior American ordinance eliminated the Mexican advantage in numbers.
 The copper cannonballs fired by the Mexicans were so slow that the Americans could often jump out of the way as they saw them coming.
 And the typical Mexican soldier was still armed with a Napoleonic-era musket; a lieutenant named Ulysses S. Grant said about the muskets that "A man might fire at you all day without your finding it out."(56) As a result, Matamoros fell ten days later, and Taylor advanced into northeast Mexico.

 So far, so good, but the territory the Americans wanted wasn't where Taylor was headed.
 To acquire this a second front was opened up in June; General Stephen Kearny led 1,700 men on the Santa Fe Trail, and captured Santa Fe without firing a shot on August 19.
 Then he headed to California, where the American settlers were already in revolt; in mid-June thirty of them captured the Mexican fort at Sonoma, raised a flag with a bear on it, and proclaimed the "California Republic."
 A week later John C. Frémont, who had been on his way to Oregon when he heard of the war, arrived on the scene with sixty American soldiers, and announced that the US Army was now in control.
 In July the US Navy arrived to take Yerba Buena, and the commander, John D. Sloat, handed over leadership of the expedition to Commodore Robert Stockton, because he was in poor health.
 Stockton then placed Frémont's troops under his orders, completing the unification of US forces in northern California; by the end of July the Americans also had Monterey and Sacramento.